allegheny-computer-science-203-s2021/practical01/README.md

 course.
 Finally, you can schedule a meeting during the course instructor's office hours.

-## Project Assessment
+## Practical Assessment

-Taking inspiration from the principles of [specification-based grading](http://rtalbert.org/return-to-specs-grading-calculus/), the grade that a student receives on this assignment will have the following components:
+The grade that a student receives on this practical assignment is a checkmark grade (0 or 1) and is based on:

 - **Percentage of Correct GatorGrader Checks**: Students are encouraged to repeatedly try to implement a Java program that passes all of GatorGrader's